Penn-TopGuNN/TopGuNN/README.md

 	3. create_sqlite_indexes.sh --> runs create_sqlite_indexes.py

-	   creates indexes to precompute the range of the partition of the amalgamated sqlite dictionary being processed for a particular job in embed_and_filter_job_array.py in the next script.
+	   creates indexes to precompute the range of the partition of the amalgamated sqlite dictionary being processed for a particular job in embed_and_filter_job_array.py.

 	   Expected output files:
 	   		- None.
 This is modifying the current amalgamated sqlite dictionaries, so that job paritions are uploaded faster and embed_and_filtering_job_array.py can process more rapidly for each job.
 	   		- create_sqlite_indexes.stdout

-	   	Now you are ready to transfer all the files from Step 2) over to AWS for embedding and filtering! (along with gpu_requirements.txt and cpu_requirements.txt)
+	   	Now you are ready to transfer all the files from Step 2) over to AWS for embedding and filtering!

 ## Parallelized jobs on the GPU

 	4.	embed_and_filter_job_launcher.py

-		NOTE: Ensure you activate your GPU environment now Embeddings for both the query matrix and the database matrix are generated here.
+		TODO: Activate your GPU environment now
+		Embeddings for both the query matrix and the database matrix are generated here.
 		Files of the filtered words extracted in each of the jobs are outputted to files.